traptijindal/PlantvsZombie_/README.md

 # PlantvsZombie_

--a game
--includes a basic peashooter and a basic Zombie
+a game which includes a basic peashooter and a basic Zombie

 Contributors
--Trapti Jindal
--Nishant Prakash Mishra
+Trapti Jindal , Nishant Prakash Mishra and Parth Chaudhary
--Parth Chaudhary